Ascendas Reit makes debut investment in European data centres for S$904 6 million

 Ultime Notizie dalla rete : Ascendas Reit

-Ascendas Reit makes debut investment in European data centres for S$904.6 million...
-March 17, 2021 /PRNewswire/ - Ascendas Funds Management (S) Limited (the 'Manager'), in its capacity as the manager of Ascendas Real Estate Investment Trust ("Ascendas Reit"), is pleased to announce ...
+Ascendas Reit makes debut investment in European data centres for S$904.6 millionSINGAPORE, March 17, 2021 /PRNewswire/ - - Ascendas Funds Management (S) Limited (the "Manager"), in its capacity as the manager of Ascendas Real Estate Investment Trust ("Ascendas Reit"), is pleased to announce the Proposed Acquisition of a portfolio of data centres located across Europe (the "Proposed Acquisition")[1], for S$904.6 million[2] ("Total Consideration") ...

-Ascendas Reit makes debut investment in European data centres for S$904.6 million...
-March 17, 2021 /PRNewswire/ - Ascendas Funds Management (S) Limited (the 'Manager'), in its capacity as the manager of Ascendas Real Estate Investment Trust ("Ascendas Reit"), is pleased to announce ...
+Ascendas Reit makes debut investment in European data centres for S$904.6 millionSINGAPORE, March 17, 2021 /PRNewswire/ - - Ascendas Funds Management (S) Limited (the "Manager"), in its capacity as the manager of Ascendas Real Estate Investment Trust ("Ascendas Reit"), is pleased to announce the Proposed Acquisition of a portfolio of data centres located across Europe (the "Proposed Acquisition")[1], for S$904.6 million[2] ("Total Consideration") ...

 CapitaLand cede 30 parchi commerciali a Ascendas REIT.
 Principal Real Estate Europe lancia il suo primo fondo immobiliare a lungo termine.
 CBRE con Palmer Capital Partners lancia il quinto fondo Fiera Real Estate Opportunity BeBeez